Psychedelic retreat

 A psychedelic retreat is a guided, multi-day program with a set or semi-set itinerary hosted by one or more facilitators where psychoactive substances or processes are administered to guests to improve their mental well-being.
 The program includes learning and lifestyle workshops on topics such as meditation and healthy eating.
 These retreats may include an overnight stay, ranging from just one night to one month or more, with meals, a variety of healing modalities, and other activities.
 A retreat may own its own facility or rent a space to provide suitable accommodation.

+Psychedelic retreats can be found in more than a dozen countries, principally in places like Mexico, Costa Rica, Jamaica, and the Netherlands.
+Various psycheleics are used depending on the retreat, including ayahuasca, psilocybin, and San Pedro cactus.

+Overview

 Psychedelic retreats are typically led by experienced facilitators who have gone through their own psychoactive-centered journey for self-improvement and learned how to administer the substances from veteran practitioners.
-Most commonly, these retreats include the administration of a dose of a psychoactive compound derived from natural sources, such as Ayahuasca, Mescaline (synthesized or derived from San Pedro(Huachuma) or peyote), Psilocybin (the active ingredient in ‘magic mushrooms’), or ibogaine, provided by a seasoned practitioner; they may alternatively administer a dose of a synthetic compound, such as LSD or MDMA, or create a psychoactive experience without using a psychoactive substance, as in a Cacao ceremony or a darkness retreat.
+Most commonly, these retreats include the administration of a dose of a psychoactive compound derived from natural sources, such as Ayahuasca, Mescaline (synthesized or derived from San Pedro(Huachuma) or peyote), Psilocybin (the active ingredient in 'magic mushrooms'), or ibogaine, provided by a seasoned practitioner; they may alternatively administer a dose of a synthetic compound, such as LSD or MDMA, or create a psychoactive experience without using a psychoactive substance, as in a Cacao ceremony or a darkness retreat.

-Psychedelic retreats can be found in more than a dozen countries, principally in places like Mexico, Costa Rica, the Netherlands and Jamaica, where many psychedelic substances are either legal or decriminalized.
-They also operate in jurisdictions where they are not legal, either explicitly in violation of these laws, or through exemptions to these laws, in the case of medical or research facilities, or as a ‘church’ that has received an exemption on religious grounds from the United States federal government.

 At a retreat, guests often engage in a wide variety of activities in addition to the consumption of psychedelics.
 These activities are meant to draw on the insights the guest might have collected from their psychedelic experience so that they can be understood, and the learnings can be applied consciously to their daily lives.
-Many attendees of psychedelic retreats say that Michael Pollan’s 2018 book, How to Change Your Mind, which explores the science of psychedelics in treating mental illness, was the objective proof they required to confirm their decision to attend the retreat.
+Many attendees of psychedelic retreats say that Michael Pollan's 2018 book, How to Change Your Mind, which explores the science of psychedelics in treating mental illness, was the objective proof they required to confirm their decision to attend the retreat.

+Typical experience

+A credible retreat center often has medical screening and an application process to help make sure that the consumer is mentally and medically prepared.
+There will be a strong emphasis on emotional and psychological integration after the experience.
+Retreat ceremonies are typically conducted by a Shaman who has been trained by indigenous people regarding the proper preparation and administration of the psychoactive compound.
+Typically, shamans are supported by therapists, medical practitioners, and other support staff.
+Every ceremony is an experience unique to the individual, and all those present may experience a completely different set of feelings, emotions, and bodily reactions.
+At the end of the retreat, people are encouraged to reflect on their experiences.